oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ``Remove value``
 ----------------

-Removes an event that contains a matching primary index.
-If there is not an event with a matching index, the remove operation fails, returning HTTP status code Not Found, 404.
+Removes an event that matches a primary index.
+If there is not an event with a matching index, the remove operation fails and returns HTTP status code Not Found, 404.

 **Request**